LeSourdsville WRF Master Plan and Phased Improvements

 In 2007, Hazen and Sawyer completed a Facility Master Plan for the LeSourdsville WRF.
 The Master Plan included plans for upgrade and expansion of the facility to increase its dry and wet weather capacities in three phases, along with the inclusion of measures to facilitate its compliance with anticipated future changes in regulatory limits.

-The Phase 2 Improvements will include expansion of the rated annual average capacity of the plant from 12 million gallons per day (mgd) to 15 mgd, and will increase wet weather hydraulic capacity from 32 to 70 mgd.
+The Phase 2 Improvements include expansion of the rated annual average capacity of the plant from 12 million gallons per day (mgd) to 15 mgd, and an increase in wet weather hydraulic capacity from 32 to 70 mgd.
 Improvements include:

 - New influent pump station

 - New preliminary treatment facility with fine screening and grit removal